exasol/public-knowledgebase/Database-Features/Not-able-to-connect-to-Oracle-DB-with-Short-Host-name.md

 ## Problem

-Customer is not able to connect to Oracle DB with short host name.Connection can be established with FQDN and IP address but not with short host name.
+Customer is not able to connect to Oracle DB with short host name.
+Connection can be established with FQDN and IP address but not with short host name.
 Below is example of connection detail and query which failed with error.

 Connection detail: